mentalclear-learningo/progress-log/README.md

 04/02/2022 - Completed Chapter 13, start with Chapter 14.
 Using Goroutines and Channels

 04/03/2022 - Continue Chapter 14 with Understanding How Go Executes Code
+           - Continue Chapter 14 with Working with Channels